Healthy Eating Challenge Benefits: How It Can Improve Your Diet

 Advanced Tips for Getting the Most from Your Challenge

-Use Visual Cues: Leave fresh fruit where you’ll see it, or keep carrots and hummus at eyelevel in the fridge.
-If it’s easy to grab, you’ll reach for it more often.
+• Use Visual Cues Leave fresh fruit on the counter where you’ll see it, or keep cut veggies and hummus at eye level in the fridge.
+If it’s easy to grab, you’ll reach for it more often — and if it’s hidden behind leftovers, you probably won’t.
+Environmental design sounds fancy, but it really just means making the healthy choice the path of least resistance.

-Spice Things Up: Seasoning and fresh herbs turn boring veggies or grains into craveable meals.
-Your palate won’t miss the junk food so much if your food tastes great.
+• Spice Things Up Seasoning and fresh herbs can turn boring veggies or plain grains into something genuinely craveable.
+Roasted chickpeas with smoked paprika, zucchini with garlic and lemon, brown rice with toasted sesame oil — these aren’t complicated, but they make a real difference.
+Your palate won’t miss the junk food nearly as much when your food actually tastes great.

 Healthy Eating Challenge Benefits in Everyday Life